bogdan-kulynych/she-paper/main.md

 \hangindent=2em
 Output ``[ c_1 \cdot c_2 ]_{x_0}``

-A limited number of homomorphic operations can be performed on ciphertexts, but the scheme can be extended to be fully homomorphic using the bootstrapping technique following the Gentry's approach.
+It was shown in [@DGHV10] that scheme is somewhat homomorphic, i.e. a limited number of homomorphic operations can be performed on ciphertext.
+Specifically, roughly ``\eta/\rho'`` homomorphic multiplications can be performed in a way that the ciphertext is still correctly decryptable (the ciphertext noise must not exceed ``p``).
+The scheme can be extended to evaluate arbitrary circuits using the bootstrapping technique following the Gentry's approach [@DGHV10].

 ##### Security

-The security of the DGHV scheme is based on the (Error-Free) Approximate-GCD problem, that is, given a set of polynomially many samples from ``\mathcal{D}_{\gamma, \rho}(p)`` and ``x_0 = q_0 \cdot p`` for a randomly chosen ``\eta``-bit odd ``p`` and a randomly chosen ``q_0 \in [1, 2^\gamma/p)``, determine ``p``.
+The security of the DGHV scheme is based on the (Error-Free) Approximate-GCD problem (also known as Partial Approximate-GCD [@CNT11]), that is, given a set of polynomially many samples from ``\mathcal{D}_{\gamma, \rho}(p)`` and ``x_0 = q_0 \cdot p`` for a randomly chosen ``\eta``-bit odd ``p`` and a randomly chosen ``q_0 \in [1, 2^\gamma/p)``, determine ``p``.
 The scheme is semantically secure if the (Error-Free) Approximate-GCD problem is hard.

 Certain constraints accounting for known Approximate-GCD attacks are to be put on parameters in order to achieve the ``\lambda``-bit security level.
 The constraints accounting for latest known attacks can be found in [@CLT14].

 ##### Improvements

 The scheme has been improved a number of times since it appeared.
-Public key compression techniques were proposed in [@CMNT11; @CNT11], achieving public key size of 1GB and 10.1 MB respectively at the 72-bit security level.
+Public key compression techniques were introduced in [@CMNT11; @CNT11], achieving public key size of 1GB and 10.1 MB respectively at the 72-bit security level.
 A modified scheme featuring batching capabilities allowing for SIMD-style operations was proposed in [@CLT13].
 The most recent improvement at the moment of writing is the SIDGHV scale-invariant modification [@CLT14] based on the techniques from [@Bra12] with compression and batching capabilities.

 ## The Symmetric Variant of DGHV Somewhat Scheme